breuner/elbencho/contrib/storage_sweep/README.md

 ## How it should be done

-1. Always configure the benchmark as closely as possible to the target application's I/O patterns and storage interactions.
+1. Always configure the benchmark as closely as possible to the target application (e.g. a database)'s I/O patterns and storage interactions.
 2. If the target application is a host-oriented one, such as a typical database application, then the storage benchmarking should be carried out on a single **storage client host** (*identical in